-You can help prevent back problems by taking the following common-sense measures:
+You can help prevent back pain by taking the following common-sense measures:

 Choose an exercise level suited to your fitness level, and do gentle warm-up stretches before and after exercising.
 If you've had back problems, consult your doctor or physiotherapist before starting a new exercise regime.